 The Zoos in Australia is surely one of the best places that can offer you a variety of wild and interesting animals from inside its country and outside.
 The country even has the most well-known zoologist family, the Irwin family, which is now has been carried on by the young and talented Robert Irwin to follow his dad’s path.

-There are three options you can choose from to visit for the zoo in Victoria below.
-And today I’m going to show you what is in the Melbourne zoo.
+There are three options you can choose from to visit the zoo in Victoria below.
+And today I’m going to show you what is at the Melbourne zoo.

 The zoo is not far at all from University of Melbourne or Trinity College.
 It’s just a few tram stops away (see the pic below)

 For more information on how to get there check: https://www.zoo.org.au/melbourne/plan-your-visit/getting-here

 Luckily, students (local and overseas) will get a sweet deal concession discount.
 We will only have to pay $24.90 each!